jcqvisser/notes/src/pages/notes/host-a-static-site-or-spa-on-s3.md

 After creating the bucket, static-website-hosting needs to be enabled.
 This is configured by selecting the bucket on the S3 console, navigating to the “Properties” tab and selecting “Static website hosting”

-Finally, make sure than anyone can read any file from the bucket: Update the bucket-policy to the following:
+Make sure than anyone can read any file from the bucket: Update the bucket-policy to the following:
 ```json
 {
   "Version": "2008-10-17",